-3.6.2 Shorthand Functions
+3.6.3 Assignment Functions

-Coconut allows for shorthand in-line function definition, where the body of the function is assigned directly to the function call.
-The syntax for shorthand function definition is where <name> is the name of the function, <args> are the functions arguments, and <expr> evaluates the value that the function should return.
+Coconut allows for assignment function definition that automatically returns the last line of the function body.
+An assignment function is constructed by substituting = for : after the function definition line.
+Thus, the syntax for assignment function definition is either def <name>(<args>) = <expr> for one-liners or for full functions, where <name> is the name of the function, <args> are the functions arguments, <stmts> are any statements that the function should execute, and <expr> is the value that the function should return.

 '''

-def <name>(<args>) = <expr>
+def <name>(<args>) =

+<stmts>

+<expr>

 '''

-Note: Shorthand function definition can be combined with infix and pattern-matching function definition.
+Note: Assignment function definition can be combined with infix and/or pattern-matching function definition.

-Coconut's shorthand function definition is as easy to write as assignment to a lambda, but will appear named in tracebacks, as it compiles to normal Python function definition.
+Coconut's Assignment function definition is as easy to write as assignment to a lambda, but will appear named in tracebacks, as it compiles to normal Python function definition.